TrendingTechnology/SnippetsLibrary/README.md

 [**SnippetsLibrary has not been released yet!
 But we're working on it!**](https://swiftdevtools.com/)

-SnippetsLibrary is an helpfull tool for Swift and SwiftUI developers thath helps with everyday coding life.
-SnippetsLibrary containts all code snippets that you can need, and you can browse it, edit or add more and more new one.
-It's make your daily work simpler and faster.
+SnippetsLibrary is a helpful tool for Swift and SwiftUI developers to help with their daily coding life.
+SnippetsLibrary contains all the needed code snippets for you to view, edit, or add more and more.
+This will make your daily work easier and faster.

 ![SnippetsLibrary](public/images/showcase.png)